Why Mauro Colagreco’s beachside pop-up became one of Grand Prix weekend’s highlights

 Investment continuing

 SBM invested €176.8 million during the year, covering ongoing renovation programmes at the Hôtel Hermitage and Monte-Carlo Bay Hotel & Resort, and works on Monte-Carlo One in Courchevel.
-In 2026, the group is opening Gustave — the new bar at the Hôtel Hermitage — and the restaurant La Vigie with chef Simone Zanoni, alongside a newly renovated La Rascasse.
+In early June, the group opened Gustave — the new bar at the Hôtel Hermitage — and will soon re-open the restaurant La Vigie with chef Simone Zanoni, alongside the newly renovated La Rascasse.

 Valeri said the results reinforced the group’s conviction that its development strategy was the right one.
 “All our sectors are growing, which strengthens our belief that we must continue to implement our development strategy across all areas.”